pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The rest of the Step 2's description is not affected by this document.

-(TODO: Determine what to do about ".
+TODO: Determine what to do about ".
 DELEG" or ".
-DS" queries, which by definition do not have answers in the zone.)
+DS" queries, which by definition do not have answers in the zone.

-### Actions in Delegation Information {#actions}
+### Nameserver Information for Delegation {#nameserver-info}

-The DELEG and DELEGI records have four keys that describe actions the resolver takes.
+The DELEG and DELEGI records have four keys that describe information about nameservers.
-The purpose of these actions is to populate the SLIST with IP addresses of the nameservers for a zone.
+The purpose of this information is to populate the SLIST with IP addresses of the nameservers for a zone.
-The actions defined in this document are:
+The types of information defined in this document are:

-* server-ip4: a set of IPv4 addresses for nameservers of the given zone
+* server-ip4: a set of IPv4 addresses for nameservers
-* server-ip6: a set of IPv6 addresses for nameservers of the given zone
+* server-ip6: a set of IPv6 addresses for nameservers
-* server-name: the domain name of a nameserver of the given zone; the addresses must be fetched
+* server-name: the domain name of a nameserver; the addresses must be fetched
-* include-name: the domain name of a zone that has more information about the nameservers of the given zone
+* include-name: the domain name of a zone that has more information about the nameservers

 The presentation values for server-ip4 and server-ip6 are comma-separated list of one or more IP addresses of the appropriate family in standard textual format {{?RFC5952}} {{?RFC4001}}.
 The wire formats for server-ip4 and server-ip6 are a sequence of IP addresses in network byte order (for the respective address family).

 The presentation values for server-name and include-name are as full-qualified domain names.
 The wire formats are the same as the wire formats for domain names, and MUST NOT be compressed.

+TODO: Are they?
+Are we going to forbid normal zone file expansion where names without trailing . get current origin appended to them?

 If any one of these keys is used, it MUST have a value (that is, it cannot be a key with a zero-length value).